Background pattern

 Consult your doctor or pharmacist before starting to take Zyloric

-• if you are pregnant, think you may be pregnant, or are breastfeeding your child.
+• if you are pregnant, think you may be pregnant, or are breastfeeding.

 • if you have or have had any kidney or liver disease.

-The period of highest risk of developing severe skin reactions is during the first weeks of treatment.
+The period of highest risk of severe skin reactions is during the first few weeks of treatment.

-If you are unsure, consult your doctor.
+If you are not sure, consult your doctor.

-You should stop your treatment and contact your doctor as soon as possible if, while you are taking Zyloric, you experience any of the following symptoms:
+You should stop treatment and contact your doctor as soon as possible if, while you are taking Zyloric, you experience any of the following symptoms:

 • High fever.

-• Ictericia (yellowing of the skin and eyes).
+• Jaundice (yellowing of the skin and eyes).

 • Nausea or vomiting (which may be bloody).

-• General feeling of discomfort.
+• Feeling of general discomfort.

 • Weakness, numbness, or loss of consciousness.

-• Headache, drowsiness, dizziness, visual disturbances.
+• Headache, drowsiness, dizziness, vision disturbances.

 • Swelling (edema) of the ankles.